hannahilea/hannahilea.github.io/blog/cuttle-obsession/src.md

 My young niblings have a [Yoto](https://us.yotoplay.com/yoto-mini) player, along with a collection of various story and music cards; I made this card holder for them so that they could see their entire library at a glance.[^remember] (A Yoto player is a small portable music box for kids; specific playlists are triggered by inserting a corresponding card.)
 While I CADed this myself, I modeled it off of card holders I saw elsewhere on the internet, parameterized to be customizable to the number of cards in a collection.

-The aspect of this project that I was most excited about was the color: I cut the piece from Glowforge Draftboard---a medium-density fiberboard material---and then painted it with watercolor paint (!) (and then sealed it).
+The aspect of this project that I was most excited about was the color: I cut the piece from Glowforge Draftboard---a medium-density fiberboard material---and then painted it with watercolor paint (!) and sealed it.

 The aspect of this project that the recipient was most excited about was that the truck design was one that he specifically likes to color in during quiet time, when printed at a slightly larger scale.

 [^remember]: "...and remember that music other than *Helper Cars* exists," I thought, to no avail!

+<p style="text-align:center">***</p>

 ### A handful of calibration tools